isabella232/offer-decisioning.en/help/offer-library/using/creating-personalized-offers.md

     >
     >The **[!UICONTROL Offer attributes]** section allows you to associate key value pairs with the offer for reporting and analysis purposes.

-1. Add one or multiple reprensentations for your offer using the **[!UICONTROL Add representation]** button.
+1. Add one or multiple representations for your offer using the **[!UICONTROL Add representation]** button.

     >[!NOTE]
     >